Michigan RN to MSN Programs

 - Nurse Administrator

 RN to MSN Salary Comparison

 Upon completion of a graduate degree, RNs typically enter high-level specialties which come with substantially higher paychecks.
-For instance, a certified nurse anesthetist in Detroit earns an average annual base salary of $172,420.
-Meanwhile, a general registered nurse in Detroit earns a median annual salary of $60,050.
+For instance, a certified nurse anesthetist in Detroit earns an average annual salary of about $190,000.
+Meanwhile, a general registered nurse in Detroit earns an average salary of $60,000.
 This kind of salary difference has convinced many nurses to pursue higher education.